Advocacy and Skills Teams

 Basic minimum requirements to apply for the team include that the applicant has at least a 3.2 GPA, has taken public international law, and is able to work the 10-25 hours per week from September through February necessary to prepare for the competition.
 Please note: availability may vary from year to year, as teams are formed only when a sufficient number of students qualify during the “try-out” period.
 Coaches: Associate Professor Lisa Laplante and Dina Francesca Haynes

-- In 2014, a New England Law student received a Top Speaker Award in the competition, the nation's oldest with more than 70 teams annually.
-New England Law has fielded a team almost every year for the past two decades and a number of students have been recognized for their outstanding oral advocacy.
+- A New England Law student recently received a Top Speaker Award in this competition, the nation's oldest, with more than 70 teams competing annually.
+New England Law has fielded a team almost every year for the past two decades, and a number of students have been recognized for their outstanding oral advocacy.
 Coach: Professor Peter Manus

-Quinnipiac University School of Law American Bar Association Criminal Justice Trial Advocacy Competition
+Quinnipiac University School of Law/ABA Criminal Justice Trial Advocacy Competition